AlexandraH-code/ms2-ShoppingList/README.md

 - add items
 - edit items
 - delete items

+It is also possible to check out items that you have already added to your shopping cart/that you have already purchased.

 What is added to the shopping list is saved in localStorage.
 This means that what is added to the shopping list remains there even if you refresh the page or close it.